Home The Long Haul Blog Why You Should Request An Ecm Report When Buying A Used Commercial Truck

 About the Author

 Doug has been a mainstay in the new and used heavy-duty truck industry for more than 25 years.
-Formerly Director of Used Truck Operations, Doug remains actively engaged in the day-to-day success of Rush Enterprises’ Corporate Used Truck Department, serves on a number of industry and OEM committees and councils, advises Rush Enterprises’ Operations, Marketing, Sales and Legal teams on various matters, and when he’s not in meetings, he teaches a daily sales course as well as a management training curriculum for Rush Truck Centers sales staff.
-Doug has written countless sales and management-related articles specific to our industry that have been published in the Used Truck Association monthly magazine.
-When he’s not working, Doug enjoys playing chess and poker and spending time with his family in Arizona.
+Formerly Rush Enterprises' Director of Used Truck Operations, Doug serves on a number of industry and OEM committees and councils and has written countless sales and management-related articles specific to our industry that have been published in the Used Truck Association monthly magazine.
+Retiring in 2024, Doug enjoys playing chess and poker and spending time with his family in Arizona.

 alt